hardope/DSA/README.md

 * pathological Binary Tree

 #### Full Binary tree:
 This is a type of binary in which a node has exactly zero or two children.
+They are also called strict Binary Tree.

+#### Complete Binary tree
+This is a type of binary tree where all levels except last level are completely filled with nodes and all nodes on bottom level are completely filled or filled from left to right.

 ### Applications of Tree Data structure
 * Binary Search trees are used for quick search algorihims